Princess Helen Shah of Nepal: Life

-Princess Helen Shah was the chairman of Nepal Red Cross Society from 1981 to 1990.
-From 1977 to 1990, she was a member of Raj Shabha.
+Princess Helen Shah was the chairperson of Nepal Red Cross Society from 1981 to 1990.
+From 1977 to 1990, she was a member of Rajsabha.
 She worked to promote tourism and raised awareness about women's rights.

-On the evening of June 1, 2001, ten members of the Nepalese royal family were murdered, reportedly by the Crown Prince Dipendra.
+On the evening of June 1, 2001, ten members of the Nepalese royal family were murdered.
 Princess Jayanti, the eldest daughter of Princess Helen, was one of the ten people who died.
 Princess Helen's second daughter, Ketaki, was also wounded, but survived.
 During the massacre, Princess Helen Shah was with her sister-in-law, Queen Mother Ratna (the widow of King Mahendra), in the anteroom, and thus the two women survived.
 They heard the gunshots but did not take them seriously.
 A few minutes later, Prince Paras came and told the two women what had happened.

 Princess Helen Shah established the Jayanti Memorial Trust (JMT) in memory of her eldest daughter Princess Jayanti, who was killed in the royal massacre.
 The trust works to fight against cardiac diseases.
 Princess Jayanti had worked hard to help heart patients and making cardiac treatment more affordable and reachable to the common people of Nepal.

 Princess Helen owned Hotel de l'Annapurna, one of the five-star hotels in the capital, the travel agency "Yeti Travels" and a resort in Pokhara, Fishtail Lodge, which was frequently targeted by the Maoist guerrillas during the decade-old insurgency.

 Princess Helen Shah, the widow of Prince Basundhara, died of cancer on September 12, 2007 at the King Birendra Military Hospital, Chhauni.

 Her older sister Princep married Prince Himalaya of Nepal.